froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 NB.
 Don't forget to use the correct URL for your version of Pattern Lab.

 The `@@ parameterized using viewports` line will cause Galen to cycle over the rows in the referenced parameter table, replacing any tokens it finds with parameter values.
-We have injected the `viewportName` and `size` parameters into our test.
+We have injected the `viewportName` and `size` parameters into our test using the `${variableName}` syntax.

 Running this now causes Galen to run two sets of checks, with the following results: